Sayulita Murals: A Luxury Art Walk Through Mexico’s Most Colorful Surf Town

 Frida on a Bright Blue Facade

-Mexico’s most influential muralists—often called Los tres grandes — crafted epic works across “highly visible, public buildings,” using techniques like fresco, mosaic, and sculpture-painting to turn walls into narratives of heritage, identity, and collective memory.
+Mexico’s most influential muralists — often called Los Tres Grandes — created monumental works across highly visible public buildings, using frescoes, mosaics, and sculpture-painting to transform walls into powerful expressions of heritage, identity, and collective memory.
 Smarthistory ↗️

 Vibrant mural of a woman in a colorful feathered headdress with tropical flowers and lush leaves, glowing with creative energy in the Nuevo Vallarta area.